 Marvel’s newest series, Cloak & Dagger, premiered earlier this month on June 7, 2018, and it definitely does not disappoint.
 For a glimpse at the series before the review, here is a trailer:

-Cloak & Dagger has currently aired three episodes and out its ten episode order, and they have done a great job of establishing the characters, setting, and plot.
+Cloak & Dagger has currently aired three episodes out of its ten episode order, and they have done a great job of establishing the characters, setting, and plot.
 The pilot’s opening scenes provide background for the series, introducing through flashbacks our two main characters, Tandy and Tyrone, who are connected through an explosion that appeared to give them their powers – and what exactly those are we still have yet to see.

 What we do know is that Tyrone is seemingly able to teleport, and Tandy is able to create daggers out of, well, light.
 With these powers and the mysteries surrounding their inheritance in Tandy and Tyrone looming, this series is looking to be ominous and enjoyable.